codeonlyjs/website/content/guide/apiRouter.md

 ### addEventListener() {#Router#addEventListener}

-Adds an event listener
+Adds an event listener.

 Available events are:
-  - "mayEnter", "mayLeave" (async, cancellable events)
+  - `mayEnter`, `mayLeave` async, cancellable
-  - "didEnter" and "didLeave" (sync, non-cancellable events)
+  - `didEnter`, `didLeave` sync, non-cancellable
-  - "cancel" (sync, notification only)
+  - `cancel` - sync, notification only

+The async cancellable events should return `Promise<boolean>` where a resolved value of `false` cancels the navigation.

+All event handlers receive two arguments a `from` and `to` route object.
+For the initial page load, the `from` parameter will be `null`.